gruns/orderedmultidict/API.md

 ```

 __allitems([key])__ returns a list of every item in the dictionary, including
 multiple items with the same key.
-Only items with key __key__ are included if
+Only items with key __key__ are returned if
 __key__ is provided and in the dictionary.
 KeyError is raised if __key__ is
 provided and not in the dictionary. __iterallitems([key])__ returns an iterator
 over allitems(key).